ENGR 100-600 | University of Michigan

 The overall feasibility of the team’s ROV will be evaluated by calculating a feasibility index for each ROV.
 The feasibility index is a weighted average of the three criteria:

-- Maneuvering (as demonstrated in the inspection task simulation) — weight = 0.60
+- Maneuvering (as demonstrated at the showcase) — weight = 0.60

 - Innovation — weight = 0.25